km3ll/tsu_rust/projects/the_book/readme.md

 rustc --explain <code>

 - E0106 A lifetime is missing from a type
+- E0277 Tried to use a type which doesn't implement some trait in a place which expected that trait
 - E0284 The compiler is unable to unambiguously infer the return type of a function
 - E0308 Expected type did not match the received type
 - E0382 A variable was used after its contents have been moved elsewhere